logikum/md-doc-site/contents/1.0/markdown/tables.md

 # Tables

-Tables aren't part of the core markdown specification, but they are part of GFM and [marked] supports them.
+Tables are not part of the core markdown specification, but they are part of GFM and [marked] supports them.
 They are an easy way of adding tables to your email -- a task that would otherwise require copy-pasting from another application.